Our insider guide to discovering São Pedro de Moel

 The village inspired some of Vieira’s most beautiful poetry and today the poet’s home is a museum which you can also visit in the centre of the village: the Casa-Museu Afonso Lopes Vieira.

-The poet’s house is one of the many in the village that feature São Pedro de Moel’s traditional architecture.
+The poet’s house is one of the many in the village that features São Pedro de Moel’s traditional architecture.
 The beautiful holiday homes around the beach are famous for wooden shutters and railings, many of which adorn balconies that overlook the sea.

 Getting lost in the idyllic streets around the centre of São Pedro de Moel is one of the many pleasures for those visiting the village!